sage-code/maj/case.md

 * study grammar and vocabulary of other languages;
 * experiment with different words and sounds;
-* making demo software for string manipulations;
+* making demo software for language processing;

 **as a product:**

-once the language is established it can be usable for:
+once the language is established it could be usable for:

 * friendly chat;
 * making comments;
 * outdoor activity;
 * taking notes;
 * video games;
-* artificial intelligence;
+* artificial reasoning;
 * knowledge repository;

 the last _use-case_ is actually the most valuable of all;